clojurewerkz/monger.docs/articles/collections.md

 than 60 seconds this feature may be of little use.

-## Dropping a collection
+## Dropping a Collection

-To drop a collection, use `monger.collection/drop` function that takes collection name as its only argument.
+To drop a collection, use `monger.collection/drop` function that takes a database and collection name.

-## Renaming a collection
+## Renaming a Collection

-To rename a collection, use `monger.collection/rename` that takes old and new collection names as arguments.
+To rename a collection, use `monger.collection/rename` that takes a database, old and new collection names.

 ## What to Read Next